What is Snowdonia for Science?

 What do I receive for taking part in Snowdonia for Science?

-All of our fundraisers are given a special Snowdonia for Science t-shirt and receive a medal upon completion.
-We also provide water, snacks, route maps and dedicated marshals.
-Our friendly Events team will also be on hand with top training and fundraising tips, and provide all the necessary planning, safety and travel requirements to ensure you have the most enjoyable experience.
+Our friendly Events team will also be on hand with top training and fundraising tips, and provide all the necessary planning and safety requirements to ensure you have the most enjoyable experience.

 When does Snowdonia for Science take place?

-Snowdonia for Science will take place on May 16th and May 17th 2020.
+Our in-person Snowdonia for Science will take place on June 19th and June 20th 2021.
 Be sure to the save the date to avoid missing out!

 How much does taking part cost?